 Thanksgiving Day Comes to New England & the State Takes it Over

 Two things should be made clear at this point.
-The first is the that the English Protestant ‘Reformation’ was not only a theological reform of Catholicism, but it was also an intelligent war and an institutionalized partisanship against Catholics.
-The second is that, the Puritans and the Pilgrims believed that the English Protestant ‘Reform’ had not gone far enough.
+The first is that the English Protestant ‘Reformation’ was not only a theological reform of Catholicism, but it was also an intelligent war and institutionalized partisanship against Catholics.
+The second is that the Puritans and the Pilgrims believed that the English Protestant ‘Reform’ had not gone far enough.
 They were completely dissatisfied with the tolerance that the Church of England showed towards Catholic ‘practices’.
 They were demanding a church that was pure from the influence of all Catholic teaching.
-Succinctly, the Puritans adopted Calvinism theology; which Chesterton called in his Eugenics and Other Evils “immoral” and “the most non-Christian of Christian systems.”
+Succinctly, the Puritans adopted Calvinism as their theology; which Chesterton called in his Eugenics and Other Evils “immoral” and “the most non-Christian of Christian systems.”

 The small group of ‘Pilgrims’ who settled the Plymouth Colony in Plymouth, Massachusetts in 1620 were a conglomeration of early separatists from the Church of England, who were seeking refuge from conflicts in England that eventually led up to the English Civil War.
 The overall opinion that this group would have had of the Catholic Church was very close to that of Puritans, who began immigrating to New England and 1620 and established the Massachusetts Bay Colony in 1629.

-While the clear roots of Thanksgiving Day proclamations are Calvinistic and religious and exclusively for offering thanks to God for showing favor, today the national holiday in the United States is marked with the President issuing a proclamation and ‘pardoning’ a turkey for life.
+While the clear roots of Thanksgiving Day proclamations are Calvinist and religious and exclusively for offering thanks to God for showing favor, today the national holiday in the United States is marked with the President issuing a proclamation and ‘pardoning’ a turkey for life.

 Giving Thanks for Conclusions

-After Anglicanism became the official religion in Virginia, a band of Puritans left there in 1642 for Maryland, where they founded Providence – a fitting name of city of Calvinists.
+After Anglicanism became the official religion in Virginia, a band of Puritans left there in 1642 for Maryland, where they founded Providence – a fitting name for a city of Calvinists.
 It would later be renamed Annapolis (named after the Protestant Queen Anne).
-In the late 1600’s and early 1700’s, the Puritan revolution government had seized governance of Maryland and began violating the Maryland Toleration Act of 1649, which established tolerance of various forms of Christianity.
+In the late 1600’s and early 1700s, the Puritan revolution government had seized governance of Maryland and began violating the Maryland Toleration Act of 1649, which established tolerance of various forms of Christianity.
 These Puritans persecuted Maryland Catholics by burning down all the original Catholic Churches in southern Maryland and moved the seat of government from Saint Mary’s City to Annapolis.

 Could you imagine these Catholics celebrating the Puritan’s Thanksgiving Day?
 I couldn’t.
 Could you imagine these Puritans celebrating a Day of Thanksgiving after burning down those Catholic Churches?
 I could!
 And here we are, many centuries later, celebrating the most anti-Catholic holiday of all.